The best World of Warcraft addons in 2024

 Download from: Curseforge

 World of Warcraft's inventory system has always been kind of a mess with the default version.
-The recent UI overhaul has added an option to change your bag space into one single large bag—you can find this feature in the options menu—but if you prefer the separate bag layout and want things a bit more organised, Adibags could be just what you're looking for.
+The UI overhaul added an option to change your bag space into one single large bag—you can find this feature in the options menu—but if you prefer the separate bag layout and want things a bit more organised, Adibags could be just what you're looking for.

 Adibags sorts your items into different categories, making things much easier to find and it hides empty slots so your bags don't take up valuable screen real estate when you open them.
 You can change the icons to have a special coloring based on item quality, and you can have trash grouped separately.
 A search engine in the inventory window makes finding specific items even easier too.